Wild Light Scotland , Northern Exposure

 Caithness and East Sutherland

 Scotland’s most northerly point is Dunnet Head and it’s Lighthouse offers great views to Orkney and the sea birds nesting in the adjacent cliffs.
-From our comfortable base at John O’Groats you’ll also explore the village and nearby cliff tops that offer great views out over the Duncansby Sea Stacks.
+From our comfortable base near John O’Groats you’ll also explore the village, Dunnet Distillery ( Rock Rose) in Castletown and the nearby cliff tops that offer great views out over the Duncansby Sea Stacks.

 South of the former Herring boomtown town of Wick are two castle ruins that sit on the cliff tops and we’ll take our time to explore and photography both these sites.